 Medial Patellofemoral Ligament (MPFL) Reconstruction

-An intricate network of soft tissues gives your knee stability.
-The medial patellofemoral ligament (MPFL) is part of four major ligaments in the knee.
-It connects your kneecap, called the patella, to your femur, also known as your thigh bone.
+Part of an intricate network of soft tissues that gives your knee stability, the MPFL is one of four major ligaments in the knee.
+It connects your kneecap, called the patella, to your femur, also known as your thigh bone; it keeps your kneecap moving smoothly along the groove of your femur.

 Your MPFL keeps your kneecap moving smoothly inside the groove of your femur.
 During a patellar dislocation, your MPFL may get torn.
 The symptoms of an MPFL injury or torn ligament may consist of: